XunzhaoYu/XunzhaoYu.github.io/_pages/about.md

 [//]: # "Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder."
 Ph.D. in Computer Science.

-I have been working as a Research Fellow in the Department of Economics at the University of Warwick since January 2024.
+I have been working as a Research Fellow at the Department of Economics, University of Warwick since January 2024.
 Focusing on the UKPlanning project led by
 <a href='https://sites.google.com/site/kulkaamrita/home'>Dr. Kulka, Amrita</a> (assistant professor) and
 <a href='https://nikhil-datta.com/'>Dr. Datta, Nikhil</a> (assistant professor).